open-sdg/open-sdg/docs/tutorials/create-pages.md

 ## Merge the pull request

 We have now added a page to our site and menu.
-Perform these last steps to merge the pull-request.
+Perform these last steps to create and merge the pull-request.

-1. Go to the "Pull requests" section.
+1. In the root of your site repository on Github.com, make sure you are still in the `create-pages-tutorial` branch.
+If not, select it from the dropdown on the top left.
+1. Press the "Pull request" button which is just to the left of "Compare".
-2. Click on the "Create pages tutorial" pull-request.
+1. Click on the green "Create pull request" button.
-1. You may see a message that says "Test PRs / test (pull_request) - in progress".
+1. Wait until you see a message that says "Test PRs / test (pull_request) - in progress".
 1. Wait until you see "All checks have passed".
 This could take about 5 minutes.
 1. Click on the green "Merge pull request" button.